phillipwyckoff-IT/entra-hybrid-identity-sync/README.md

 - Password Hash Synchronization (PHS)
 - Password Writeback for identity recovery scenarios
 - Identity lifecycle preparation for cloud integration

 ---

-## Outcome

-This phase establishes the hybrid identity bridge between on-prem Active Directory and Microsoft Entra ID, enabling centralized identity management and preparing the environment for lifecycle and access control scenarios in later phases.

----